floriankraemer/floriankraemer.github.io/_posts/2025-05-05-Designing-Effective-Error-Messages.markdown

 The error codes should be unique per component and must not be re-used within, so the location of the error within the system can be determined easily and accurately.

-### What if I need to hide information?
+## What if I need to hide information?

 There are good reasons and sometimes if regulatory or compliance requirements that you must hide certain information.
 Imagine the case in which you are working with a medical record system and an error message exposes a severe diagnosis like cancer to people who should not have access to that information.

 To work around that, you can still use an ID, ideally a [correlation ID](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html), and display this ID as part of the error message.
 If a user reports his problem with this ID you'll be, depending on your APM and logging, be able to track down the exact process and the involved components that caused this issue.

-### Proposed Conventions
+## Proposed Conventions

-The following are proposed conventions that you could use or adept them to your needs to enforce expressive error messages.
+The following are proposed conventions that you could use or adept them to your needs, to enforce expressive error messages.

 * Error message **MUST** be expressive and clear:
   * The cause of the error **MUST** be clearly defined if known.